DannyGilligan/chocelegance-resubmission/README.md

 ## Introduction

-Chocelegance if the 5th and final project submission as part of the Code Institute DIploma in Full Stack Software Development.
+Chocelegance is the 5th and final project submission as part of the Code Institute DIploma in Full Stack Software Development.
 <br><br>
 It is an e-Commerce platform that allows an artisan chocolatier to sell hand crafted chocolates for customers with specific dietary requirements (such as Keto, Vegan and Gluten-Free requirements).
-The features include the ability to make purchases directly from the site, register a user profile, generating email notifications upon successful registration or successful purchases, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
+The features include the ability to make purchases directly from the site, registering a user profile and email verification, generating email confirmations upon successful purchases, security protocols preventing access to unauthorised views/pages and CRUD functionality for superusers.
 <br><br>
-The site was built using the Django framework, HTML 5, CSS 3, Javascript, Bootstrap, Python, Heroku, Stripe and AWS.
+The site was built using the Django framework, HTML 5, CSS 3, Javascript, Bootstrap, Python, Heroku, ElephantSQL, Stripe and AWS.
 <br>
+A link to the deployed site can be found [here](https://chocelegance-resubmission-4fbe05dd3cfa.herokuapp.com/).
 <br>
 <br>